 Expanding your thinking means being open to systems, ideas, and processes that you may not have considered before.
 Making a major shift may sound like it will be time-consuming.
-However, an interesting lesson that the pandemic has taught us is that you don’t necessarily need a lot of time to make big changes in your organization.
+However, an interesting lesson that Covid-19 has taught us is that you don’t necessarily need a lot of time to make big changes in your organization.

 If the pandemic never happened and your organization was planning on going virtual, how long would that take?
 Maybe about two years?
 One year to plan, another year to implement in slow, careful stages.
 However, many of the clients I work with made the change to a mostly virtual organization in just three weeks!
 The ‘need’ to change due to coronavirus made the execution of change a priority, and these organizations have accomplished so much in so little time.
 Think about what else you could do if you had a driving force (motivation) to do it?

 It does take practice to expand our thinking.
 Consider this quote from Alice in Wonderland:

 “There’s no use trying,” Alice said.
 “One can’t believe impossible things.”